Culture of Alberta: Music

 The country and western genre plays a significant part in Alberta's music scene.
-Although born in Victoria, British Columbia, Ian Tyson (1933-) is arguably the province's most famous country musician.
-In 1963, as part of the duo Ian and Sylvia, Tyson recorded the song "Four Strong Winds," which became one of Canada's most famous songs and whose lyrics explicitly discuss Alberta.
+Although born in Victoria, British Columbia, Ian Tyson (1933–) is arguably the province's most famous country musician.
+In 1963, as part of the duo Ian and Sylvia, Tyson recorded the song "Four Strong Winds", which became one of Canada's most famous songs and whose lyrics explicitly discuss Alberta.
 Since the late 1960s Tyson has resided on a ranch near Longview, Alberta, and has recorded numerous cowboy-themed albums.
-Another of Alberta's best-known country and western performers is Corb Lund (1969-) and his band The Hurtin' Albertans.
+Another of Alberta's best-known country and western performers is Corb Lund (1969–) and his band The Hurtin' Albertans.
 Lund's songs regularly discuss Albertan subjects.
 Gord Bamford, although born in Australia, grew up and still resides in Alberta.

 A number of successful pop musicians and bands have come from Alberta.
-These include performers Jann Arden (1962-), k.d.
-Lang (1961-), Joni Mitchell (1943-), Feist (1976-), and bands Loverboy, The Stampeders, Nickelback, The Dudes, and Tegan and Sara.
+These include performers Jann Arden (1962–), k.d.
+Lang (1961–), Joni Mitchell (1943–), Feist (1976–), and bands Loverboy, The Stampeders, Nickelback, The Dudes, and Tegan and Sara.

 An important musical institution is the province-wide CKUA Radio Network.
-The station originated in 1927 when the Extension Department of the University of Alberta purchased the license to CFCK.
+The station originated in 1927 when the Extension Department of the University of Alberta purchased the licence to CFCK.
 CKUA is fully donor funded, and its programming includes all types of music.
 Since 2012 the station has been based at the newly renovated Alberta Hotel at 9804 Jasper Avenue.
 CKUA also has a satellite broadcast location in the King Edward Hotel in Calgary.